ashleylyh/quick_draw/DOCKER_DEPLOYMENT.md

 - Starts all services with health checks
 - Displays service URLs
 - Follows logs (Ctrl+C to stop log viewing only)
+- When `ENABLE_NGROK_FRONTEND=true` in `.env`, automatically launches the optional `ngrok-frontend` service and prints the public URL for sharing the game interface

+### `scripts/show-ngrok-urls.sh` - Inspect ngrok tunnel
+- Queries the ngrok admin API (default `http://127.0.0.1:4040/api/tunnels`)
+- Prints any active HTTPS tunnels and the selected frontend URL
+- With `--update-env`, persists the discovered URL into `.env` (`PUBLIC_FRONTEND_URL`)
+- With `--reload-backend`, recreates the backend container so the updated origin is allowed by CORS

 ### `docker-stop.sh` - Clean Shutdown
 - Stops all running containers